Valentine's Day with Jack and Gabe

 “They’re perfect.”
 Gabe leaned in and kissed him.
 “The cupcakes remind me of the red velvet ones you and I made for the holiday party.
 Remember what we did while the cupcakes were baking?”

-His voice had deepened and Jack’s body hardened at the rasp of voice and the memory of Gabe taking him against the counter in the kitchen.
-His help in the kitchen that day had involved a lot of distracting touches, to the point where want and need had overtaken everything else, dragging Jack and Gabriel into an all-consuming heat and passion.
+His voice had deepened and Jack’s body hardened at the raspy voice and the memory of Gabe taking him against the counter in the kitchen.
+His own help in the kitchen that day had involved a lot of distracting touches, to the point where want and need had overtaken everything else, dragging Jack and Gabriel into an all-consuming heat and passion.
 “I remember.
 I thought of the same thing when I saw them.”